Approaching the thermodynamic limit of a bounded one-component plasma: Abstract

 \section{Abstract}

 The classical one-component plasma (OCP) bounded by a spherical surface reflecting ions (BOCP) is studied using molecular dynamics (MD).
-Simulations performed for a series of sufficiently large BOCP's make it possible to establish the size dependencies for the investigated quantities and extrapolate them to the thermodynamic limit.
-In particular, the total electrostatic energy per ion is estimated in the limit of infinite BOCP in a wide range of the Coulomb coupling parameter $\Gamma$ from 0.03 to 1000 with the relative error of the order 0.1\%.
-Calculated energies are by about 0.5\% lower as compared to the modern Monte Carlo (MC) simulation data obtained by different authors at $\Gamma<30$ and almost coincide with the MC results at $\Gamma>175$.
-We introduce two more converging characteristic energies, the excess interatomic electrostatic energy and the excess ion--background electrostatic energy, which enable us to calculate the ionic compressibility factor inaccessible in conventional MC and MD simulation of the OCP with periodic boundary conditions.
+Simulations performed for a series of sufficiently large BOCPs make it possible to establish the size dependences for the investigated quantities and extrapolate them to the thermodynamic limit.
+In particular, the total electrostatic energy per ion is estimated in the limit of infinite BOCP in a wide range of the Coulomb coupling parameter $\Gamma$ from 0.03 to 1000 with a relative error of about 0.1\%.
+The calculated energies are lower by nearly 0.5\% than the modern Monte Carlo (MC) simulation data obtained by different authors at $\Gamma<30$ and almost coincide with the MC results at $\Gamma>175$.
+We introduce two more converging characteristic energies, the excess interatomic energy and the excess ion–background energy, which enable us to calculate the ionic compressibility factor inaccessible for conventional MC and MD simulations of the OCP with periodic boundary conditions.
 The derived wide-range ionic equation of state can be recommended for testing OCP simulations with various effective interaction potentials.
-Based on this equation, we propose an improved cutoff radius for the interionic forces implemented in LAMMPS and perform MD simulation of the OCP to demonstrate that location of the metastable region of the fluid--solid phase transition depends sensitively on this radius.
+Based on this equation, we propose an improved cutoff radius for the interionic forces implemented in LAMMPS.
+We demonstrate that the kinetic and interfacial quantities determined for the classical OCP may be ambiguous.
+To check this, we perform a simulation of the OCP metastable region and find that its width depends sensitively on the cutoff radius decreasing with the increase of the latter.

 \keywords{one-comment plasma, strongly coupled plasma, molecular dynamics, melting}